 Ohio residents can stay up-to-date on conditions in their state on the Ohio Department of Transportation site.
 Ohioans may also want to check their county’s Sheriff’s Department’s Facebook page as updates are also sometimes posted there:

 Make sure to adjust your driving and your speed according to the driving conditions.
 Slow down and increase the distance between your car and those in front of you.
 Approach all intersections carefully in case other drivers slide through red lights.

 Do NOT call law enforcement for road and weather updates.
 INDOT has several ways for drivers to check conditions before they head out on the road:

 - Call toll-free: 800-261-ROAD (7623) for INDOT’s TrafficWise Traveler Information Service.

 - Visit Indiana Department of Transportation: Northeast Facebook.

 - See also | WANE’s Traffic Tracker.

-Ohio Residents can stay on top of traffic at the following site:
+Ohio residents can stay on top of traffic at the following sites:

 Indiana State Police advise that drivers may need to drive at half the posted speed limit to be safe.
 ISP states in a release that “[m]otorists losing control of their vehicle or who are involved in a crash resulting in a police report should expect to be cited for this offense, which carries a maximum fine of $500.”